uncatcrea/wp-appkit/wp-appkit/readme.txt

 * **PhoneGap/Cordova**: use JavaScript, HTML and CSS to build apps
 * **PhoneGap Build**: Easy online compilation
 * **Themes**: create app themes
-* **API**: developers can hook into our API to add the features they need
+* **Customizable**: hook into our API to add the features they need

 Get a look at all available features: [https://uncategorized-creations.com/features/](https://uncategorized-creations.com/features/)

 **NEW FEATURE - Progressive web apps**: We are currently adding support for Progressive web apps (PWA).
 You can follow our progress on [GitHub](https://github.com/mleroi/wp-appkit/tree/feature-pwa).
 PWA are a new way to deliver fast, reliable and great experience on the web notably for mobiles.
 They allow to create apps accessible as websites that you can install and access as traditionnal mobile apps.
-It's an initiative from Google, currently only available for Android but we think and hope that the support will grow rapidly.

 = Getting Started: Test WP-AppKit in no time =